-Just north of Croatia on the Dalmatian Coast of the Adriatic Sea, Slovenia offers travelers a delightful seaside retreat.
+Just north of Croatia on the Dalmatian Coast of the Adriatic Sea, is Slovenia.
+It is in the Central Europe, bordered by Italy, Austria, Hungary, and Croatia.
 The coastal city of Piran is the main destination for our cruises that visit Slovenia aboard luxurious ships.
-This city has influences from both the five-century Venetian empire and also the Austria-Hungary empire, giving it a unique atmosphere.
-The Venetian Gothic architecture that you will see here is complimented by the signature Lipazzaner horses and the birthplace of famed violinist and composer Giuseppe Tartini.
-You'll see all of this on our guided tours of the city.
-Since Slovenia is just a one-day stop on most cruises, all of our tours feature other destinations throughout the Adriatic Sea too, from Italy over to Croatia.
-Start planning today!
+It’s a small country with a mix of mountains, lakes, and coastlines.
+When you visit Slovenia, you can walk the streets of Ljubljana, explore Lake Bled with its island church, and see the caves of Postojna and Škocjan.
+Our Slovenia tours often include stops in the Julian Alps for hiking and Triglav National Park for nature walks.
+This city has influences from both the five-century Venetian empire and also the Austria-Hungary empire.
+The Venetian Gothic architecture that you will see here is complemented by the signature Lipizzaner horses and the birthplace of the famous violinist and composer Giuseppe Tartini.
+Since Slovenia is just a one-day stop on most cruises, all of our Slovenia cruises feature other destinations throughout the Adriatic Sea too, from Italy over to Croatia.

 Though most cruises spend just one day in Slovenia as you cruise the Mediterranean towards other destinations, like Italy or Croatia, a city tour of Piran will delight you.
 This charming and picturesque port town has preserved its medieval atmosphere and even has some of its historic defenses in good condition.